fbpx

 I have worked in environments that pushed me forward and some that slowed me down.
 I have joined teams where my work had an impact and others where politics buried good ideas.
 I have been in roles where leaders trusted me and roles where every decision needed five approvals.
 These experiences taught me what actually matters when picking the next company.

 I stumbled into the crypto wagon in 2016 out of curiosity.
 I was in the trenches trading, flipping ICOs, attending events and meeting people.
-I figured that this industry will be a hot cake, and there was a massive talent deficit; everyone spoke in technical terms but wanted to onboard 1B users.
+I figured that this industry will be a hot cake but there was a massive talent deficit; everyone spoke in technical terms and wanted to onboard 1B users.
 There’s me – I don’t code, I understand the tech, I can communicate and sell it via words, texts and products.
 I decided I was going to build my career here

 Dash

 I joined Dash in 2019 as the Head of Product and Merchant Adoption in Lagos after meeting the team lead at one of the events I attended, and he was impressed with the questionnaire I shared to gather data and insights on what I planned to build.
 He liked my hustle.
 That job gave me exposure to the local crypto community and companies building in the Nigerian crypto ecosystem.
 I built my network from that job; I attended a minimum of 2 events per week.
 The job was daunting, and the pay wasn’t great, but it was my first job, and I learnt so much from it.
 I was tasked with building out the Dash ecosystem- users paying with Dash and merchants accepting Dash as a means of payment.
 I had some funny experiences; people thought I was a scammer or something.
 Crypto wasn’t mainstream yet.
 This job brought out the salesman in me that I never thought I had.
-I spent a year at Dash
+I remember calling a database of 500 online merchants to accept Dash as a means of payment on their platform, I had just 30 secs to impress and sell people, I learnt so much about sales

 Kurepay

 Somewhere in between, I felt like I had grown and was ready for the big boys.
 I started applying to global roles.
 Then Celo came calling.
 When I left, the CEO told me he had overworked me so much that I had grown very fast.
-I wasn’t sure if that was a compliment or an admission to breaking labour laws
+I wasn’t sure if that was a compliment or an admission to breaking labour laws, but I enjoyed my time here

 Celo

 This was my first global role; I was now in the upper leagues.
 I had an intensive hands-on growth at Celo, learning from my mentor, Jackie Bona.
-I led interesting initiatives like the stablecoin hotspot research, Project Maggi, Go-to-markets for our regional markets in Nigeria, Kenya, South Africa and Uganda, co-marketing campaigns with local partners and Valora launch, and so much more.
+I led interesting initiatives like the stablecoin hotspot research, Project Maggi, Go-to-market strategy for our regional markets in Nigeria, Kenya, South Africa and Uganda, co-marketing campaigns with local partners and Valora launch, and so much more.
+Some of my works set the precedent for the launch of the Celo Africa $10M web3 fund

-Celo exposed me to the corporate world and how to execute marketing on a global scale for products and the ecosystem.
+Celo exposed me to the global corporate world and how to execute marketing on a global scale for products.
 I’m always grateful for my Celo experience; it paved the road for me.
-I didn’t spend more than a year at Celo due to my own ignorance (I documented it here), not learning how to properly be visible at work and managing managers’ expectations.
+I spent a year at Celo (I documented it why here).
 Again, Celo taught me so much

 Flori Ventures